mistersingh179/bw-dashboard/README.md

 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

 ## Pending backlog
-- put redis cache in front of repeated static repeated queries in advertisement lookup api
-- we don't want 2 ads for the same ad spot returned
 - we want randomized 2 ads
 - database should have urls without a slash in the end
 - investigate statusTrue as middleware